Asian Car Brands

 Luxgen Logo (Taiwan)

-Before creating the Luxgen brand, Yulon Motor was engaged in the assembly of prestige cars for Mercedes-Benz, Nissan, Mitsubishi, and Chrysler for many years.
-In 2009, he decided to realize his ambitions and opened a new division for the production of premium cars.
+Before creating the Luxgen brand, Yulon Motor had assembled prestige cars for Mercedes-Benz, Nissan, Mitsubishi, and Chrysler for many years.
+In 2009, he decided to realize his ambitions and opened a new division to produce premium cars.
 Adhering to strict quality principles, Luxgen uses components of famous world brands.

 W Motors (United Arab Emirates)